grant_single_labels|summary

 grant_single_labels|terms_and_conditions

-• The total government assistance, including all levels of government support, must not exceed 75% of the eligible project costs.
+• The total financial assistance from the Export-Ready Stream and all levels of government cannot exceed 75% of eligible project-related costs.

 grant_single_labels|projects

-• Projects that are ready to export and have a fully developed export plan.
+• Projects that are export-ready at the project start date, with content ready to be marketed and a fully developed export plan.

 grant_single|admissibleProjectsExample